HopeHealth Celebrates National Health Center Week

 National Health Center Week is held every August to bring awareness to the importance of community health centers like HopeHealth.
 The celebration includes contributions from community health centers throughout the country, highlighting their missions and accomplishments while encouraging support for local centers.

-This year’s theme is “The Chemistry for Strong Communities,” with HopeHealth focusing on what makes the services we provide possible: the 600-plus employees who work at more than a dozen locations across five counties.
-Employee appreciation activities will be held throughout the week in addition to the annual Advocacy Wednesday campaign that focuses on becoming advocates for community health centers.
+This year’s theme is “The Roadmap to a Stronger America,” with HopeHealth focusing on what makes its mission possible: the 600-plus employees who work at more than a dozen locations across five counties.
+Employee and patient appreciation activities will be held throughout the week, and employees will be encouraged to take selfies and share them with the #NHCW23 hashtag during Social Media Day on Friday.

-Being an advocate is as simple as letter your Congressional representatives know the issues impacting community health centers are important.
+Being an advocate is as simple as letting your Congressional representatives know the importance of the issues impacting community health centers.
 To learn more about being an advocate for HopeHealth and other CHCs, visit hcadvocacy.org.